Battleaxe (band)

-Battleaxe are an English heavy metal band from Sunderland.
-As one of the bands of the new wave of British heavy metal scene, they started out with the name Warrior and morphed into Battleaxe in early 1981.
+History

+The band started as Warrior, changing to Battleaxe in early 1981.
 The band consisted of Dave King (vocals), Brian Smith (bass), Steve Hardy (guitar), and Ian Thompson (drums).
-After playing around the area and honing their craft, they entered the recording studio to make a demo called "Burn This Town".
+After playing around the area, they entered the recording studio to make a demo called "Burn This Town".
 In doing so, they garnered the attention of Roadrunner Records, and the result was their first album, Burn This Town.

-Cover art controversy

-Once a release deal had been struck with Roadrunner Records, the master tapes were forwarded to the record production and the album title Burn this Town was created.
-The company requested some concept ideas for the cover artwork, so the band asked a friend and local artist Arthur Ball if he could come up with suggestions.
-He then produced the first Burn this Town cover artwork as it is known now, however only as a rough proof drawing.
-Arthur planned to re-draw the whole thing again to a much higher standard once it was to be approved by the record company.
+The company requested some concept ideas for the cover artwork, so the band asked friend and local artist Arthur Ball if he could come up with suggestions.
+He then produced the first Burn this Town cover artwork as a rough proof drawing.
+Arthur planned to re-draw it to a much higher standard once it was approved by the record company.
 However, when Roadrunner received the proof artwork for approval, they went ahead and pressed 2000 units for a worldwide release without the band's consent.
 The graphic looked amateurish, and the band worried what this might do to their reputation.
 However, the album sold well.
-The band began developing a reputation in the region as a solid heavy metal outfit.
+The band began developing a reputation in the region.

-Changing of "Ians"

 A short time after finishing the recordings of the album Burn This Town at Guardian studios County Durham, Ian Thompson was badly injured with a skull fracture when attacked by someone with an iron bar.
 Thompson's injuries were extensive and required a long time to heal.
-During this time, the band's momentum was still growing as they were signed by Roadrunner Records and contracted to complete a second album by the end of the year.
+During this time, the band's momentum was still growing as they were contracted to complete a second album by the end of the year.
 Ian McCormack, Satan's ex-drummer, was asked to fill the drum position until Thomson had recovered.
 However, when Power from the Universe was released on both the Roadrunner and Music for Nations labels, the band suddenly found themselves garnering unexpected fame.
 Listeners stated that this album showed a more refined and mature sound, and the album was voted as having one of the best heavy metal openers of the time with the song "Chopper Attack".
 Battleaxe continued on with the same lineup to complete a BBC Radio One Session on the Tommy Vance Friday Rock show.
-They were included in a nationwide tour supporting Saxon, and invited to a Leeds Queens Hall Festival with Twisted Sister, Girlschool, Anvil, Spyder and Plus.
+They were included in a nationwide tour supporting Saxon and invited to a Leeds Queens Hall Festival with Twisted Sister, Girlschool, Anvil, Spyder and Plus.